kuzzleio/kuzzle/doc/2/guides/write-plugins/old-guides/controllers/index.md

       The first route exposes the following GET URL: http://<kuzzle server>:<port>/_plugin/<plugin name>/foo/<dynamic value>

-      Kuzzle will call the function 'actionFunction' with a Request object, containing the "name" property: request.input.args.name = '<dynamic value>'
+      Kuzzle will call the function 'actionFunction' with a KuzzleRequest object, containing the "name" property: request.input.args.name = '<dynamic value>'

       The second route exposes the following POST URL: http://<kuzzle server>:<port>/_plugin/<plugin name>/bar

-      Kuzzle will provide the content body of the request in the Request object passed to the function 'otherActionFunction', in the request.input.body property
+      Kuzzle will provide the content body of the request in the KuzzleRequest object passed to the function 'otherActionFunction', in the request.input.body property
      */